shawn-mcginty/naboris/docs-src/content/docs/quick-start/routing.md

 #### <a name="route-arg" href="#route-arg">#</a> Route Argument

-Routing is usually done in the `middleware` and `requestHandler` functions.
+Routing is usually done in the `middleware` and `request_handler` functions.
 Both functions take, as their first argument, a `Route.t` record.
 This is a helper composed of useful information from the client's http request.

 The `Route` module gives functions for pulling data out of the `Route.t` record.